-Female mud daubers construct their nests out of the mud.
-They are cylindrical in shape and often look like an organ pipe.
+Mud daubers live in nests constructed by the female population of the colony and build cylindrical nests that look much like organ pipes.
 Nests consist of short mud tubes constructed side by side and are most often located in shaded areas like porch ceilings, under eaves, or in sheds and barns.
 The female mud dauber collects spiders, paralyzes them with her sting, and then places them inside mud chambers within the nest.
 She deposits an egg on top of one of the spiders in the chamber before sealing it off.
 The larval wasp hatches and feeds on the spiders provided, molting several times before pupating and transforming into an adult wasp.
 When nests appear to have round holes on the outside, this is an indication the wasps have emerged and the nest is inactive.

 Need help with Mud Daubers?